zayr0-9/yggchat/contribution.md

 relicensed in the future without needing to re-contact every contributor.

 Current license is AGPL-3.0 to protect the project in its early stage.
-As the project matures, we may adopt a more permissive license (for example MIT) to reduce adoption friction.
+As the project matures, we will adopt a more permissive license (MIT) to reduce adoption friction.

 Important: